 Payments, ID and Receipts Capture

 Dashlane is not just a password manager, but a 360 digital security manager.
 So, besides saving and securing your passwords, Dashlane has a feature to save your all payments details such as Credit/Debit Card, PayPal account and bank account.
 Furthermore, Dashlane also saves your IDs such as National ID card, Passport, Social Security Card, Driver’s License, and Tax Numbers.
 These data are auto-filled detecting on web-forms.

 Other than that, Dashlane offers an extra feature to capture and store all your online shopping receipts whenever you shop.
 The receipts can be sorted by Merchant name, Category, Price, and Date of Shopping.

 What Platforms does Dashlane support?

 Dashlane supports a wide range of platforms and browsers.
 Dashlane has a standalone app for Windows, Mac, Linux, Android, and iOS.
-And similarly, Dashlane has browser extension for Firefox, Chrome, Safari, Microsoft Edge, and Internet Explorer.
+And similarly, Dashlane has a browser extension for Firefox, Chrome, Safari, Microsoft Edge, and Internet Explorer.